What is the product backlog and how to optimize it?

 However, when work is in progress, it is better to keep changes to a minimum as they disrupt the development team, affecting focus and flow.

 - The PO prioritizes the backlog at the start of the project.
-However, he/she doesn’t adjust it as feedback rolls in from developers and stakeholders.
+However, he/she doesn’t adjust it as developers and stakeholders provide feedback.

 - The Scrum team limits the backlog items to those that are customer-facing.